Tjitouua/gondwana-assignment2/README.md

     (`https://dev.gondwana-collection.com/Web-Store/Rates/Rates.php`),
     the API may not return data when run inside GitHub Codespaces.

-#To run the assignment locally
+To run the assignment locally
-To test fully:
 1. Clone the repo locally
 2. Start the frontend with `npm install` and `npm run dev`
 3. Run the backend from the `api/` folder using: `php -S localhost:8000`